Monday - Friday: 9am-5.00pm

 From December 2014, a second observatory to be called 'Medway Space Centre' is being discussed with Medway Council.
 The massive & historic telescope shown below, named the 'Grubb Parsons Telescope' (GP20) and was based at the Royal Edinburgh Observatory from 1967 is now owned by the Mid-Kent Astronomical Society.
 It was transported from Edinburgh to Rochester, Kent by Swain Transport.
 It has a 50cm mirror and weighs 2 tons.
 Some damage was made during transport; repairs plus an electronic upgrade is being carried out.
 Many new parts have been home made by engineers within the society.
 A professional astronomer, David Reese, is co-ordinating the project.
 The completed telescope alone will be valued at around £250,000 plus the building. http://www.midkentastro.org.uk/?&p=telescope-gp20

 Looking through a telescope at the real planets, stars & galaxies create memories that last a lifetime and hopefully spark a new generation of scientists to help solve the worlds' problems.
-Many of which can be rectified via space technology.
+Many of which can be rectified via space technology as Ethiopia has discovered.

 There is over 10,000 ft of fence to maintain / with gloves; the barbed wire is sharp.
 This fence keeps out cattle from the neighbour; local law means it's our responsibility rather than his.
 Another side is open for wildlife access; deer and elk.
 They migrate through this region.